 This notice supersedes all previous notices and agreements.

-The Alfred Russel Wallace Literary Estate does not own the physical copies of ARW’s manuscript works, and the owners of these manuscripts have control over access to them.
+The executors of Alfred Russel Wallace Literary Estate do not own the physical copies of ARW’s manuscript works, and the owners of these manuscripts have control over access to them.
 Owners may choose to levy their own charges to supply images or other copies of the manuscripts they own and any copyright in images of such manuscripts (but not in the literary work itself) will belong to their creators.

 Any agreements relating to the copyright of ARW’s manuscript works made between May 6th 1951 and July 31st 2011, must have been made jointly by both Mr Richard Russel Wallace and Mr Alfred John Russel Wallace for them to be legally binding.